Purdue Syllabus Guidelines

 Tips for creating your syllabus:

-Don’t revise what you don’t have to.
-Sections in the Brightspace shell table of contents that connect to University policies and services are updated each semester and automatically populated.
-You may add additional resources that might help your students.
+- Don’t revise what you don’t have to.
+The University Policies and Statements and Student Services widget in the Brightspace shell are updated each semester and automatically populated.
+You may add additional resources that might help your students to your syllabus.

 Once your syllabus is complete, please also upload it to Purdue’s Course Insights syllabus archiving system.
 For questions related to the syllabus framework, email email@example.com.